bitlinc/bitcoin_installer/README.md

         echo "___________________________________________________________________________________"
         df /media/hdd
         echo ""
-        read -p "Press any key to proceed or 'control + c to exit'..."
+        read -p "Press any key to proceed or 'ctrl + z to exit'..."
     }

 # Step 5: Create directory 'bitcoin' on external drive and set the ownership to user 'bitcoin'